 Once you've tried grilling a pizza, you may never go back to the pizza stone in the oven.
-I love the slightly "charred" grilled marks on this Thai Chicken Grilled Pizza not just for the way it looks but the flavor it adds to the pizza.
-The shortcuts are to start with store-bought pizza dough and left over chicken.
-Or, an even shorter shortcut is to use Naan bread!
+The "charred" grill marks on this Shortcut Grilled Thai Chicken Pizza is not just for looks but for the flavor it adds to the pizza.

 It's HOT here in Alabama, so we grill a lot on our back deck to avoid heating up the oven and you can't beat the flavor.